laravel/docs/dusk.md

 A `Browser` directory will be created within your `tests` directory and will contain an example test.
 Next, set the `APP_URL` environment variable in your `.env` file.
 This value should match the URL you use to access your application in a browser.

-To run your tests, use the `dusk` Artisan command.
+To run your tests, make sure that ChromeDriver or an equivalent is already started and use the `dusk` Artisan command.
 The `dusk` command accepts any argument that is also accepted by the `phpunit` command:

     php artisan dusk